t-d-k/LibreCrypt/docs/technical_details__registry_entries.md

 _It should be noted that this applies equally to *all* disk encryption systems that support any kind of "portable mode"._

-Should it be a concern that an attacker may discover which DoxBox drivers were being used, it is suggested that you either:
+Should it be a concern that an attacker may discover which LibreCrypt drivers were being used, it is suggested that you either:

 1. Change the filenames of the FreeOTFE drivers you will be using in portable mode (e.g. rename "FreeOTFECypherAES.sys" to "FreeOTFECypherTwofish.sys").
 This will cause the data written to the registry to reflect this new filename, hopefully convincing an attacker that the driver used was a different one.
-1. If you only use one cypher and hash driver in portable mode, store a number (or all) of the other cypher/hash drivers with your "portable" version of DoxBox.
+1. If you only use one cypher and hash driver in portable mode, store a number (or all) of the other cypher/hash drivers with your "portable" version of LibreCrypt.
 Even if an attacker can determine which drivers you were using in portable mode, that attacker will not be able to determine which of the portable drivers you were actually using to encrypt/decrypt your data with.